Learn how to grill corn on the cob in foil! An easy, fresh side dish for your grilled dinners that tastes delicious.

 How Long to Grill Corn on the Cob in Foil

 Your length of time will vary a bit based on how hot the grill is and where the corn is placed in relation to the other items on the grill.
 I recommend grilling the corn for about 15 minutes directly over high heat.
-You can also place it around the corners of the grill, but know the heat will not be as direct here, so add another 5 minutes to the grill time.
+You can also place it around the corners of the grill, but remember to add add another 5 minutes to the grill time since it’s not as hot.

 Be sure to flip the corn about halfway.
 And, be careful when removing the foil from the corn!
 You may want to wear oven mitts to do this, as steam will be released from the foil packet.